Nike-Inc/signal_analog/README.md

 Consult the [upstream documentation][charts] for more information Charts.

-Let's consider an example where we would like to build a chart to monitor memory utilization for a single Riposte applicaton in a single environment.
+Let's consider an example where we would like to build a chart to monitor memory utilization for a single applicaton in a single environment.

-Riposte reports metrics for application name as `app` and environment as `env` with memory utilization reporting via the `memory.utilization` metric name.
+This assumes a service reports metrics for application name as `app` and environment as `env` with memory utilization reporting via the `memory.utilization` metric name.

 In a timeseries chart, all data displayed on the screen comes from at least one `data` definition in the SignalFlow language.
 Let's begin by defining our